jlord/sheetsee.js/docs/sheetsee-core.md

-# sheetsee
+# Sheetsee-core

-This is the core module to create a sheetsee.js library.
-It contains the functions for building your custom file as well as the basic data manipulation functions.
+This is the core module for creating a sheetsee.js bundle.
+It contains the functions for building your custom file as well as the basic data manipulation functions, it's automatically built into bundles.

 ## Working With Your Data